-Sex and sexual orientatio n Neutral Positive: Women - who are more likely than men to be moving through public space with pushchairs and prams, and expectant mothers and mothers with young children - may also particularly benefit from improved walking and cycling conditions and reduced traffic levels.
+Sex and Neutral Positive: Negative: Canonbury sexual orientatio n Neucrui Women - who are more likely than men to be moving through public space with pushchairs and prams, and expectant mothers and mothers with young children - may also particularly benefit from improved walking and cycling conditions and reduced traffic levels.
 This includes the improvements made through the people-friendly pavements project, which will remove existing barriers, reduce clutter and improve maintenance.
-Negative: St Peter's monitoring data does not suggest the LTN has had a negative impact on ASB and crime, however perception of safety and insecurity can deter people from using In London, women are less represented than men in cycling, and lack of safe cycle infrastructure disproportionally impacts women, attributable in part to a more risk averse attitude to mixing with traffic.
-Reduced traffic and new cycle infrastructure will benefit and empower more women to cycle.
-Negative: Some women might feel less safe at night walking than driving, and the LTN restrictions might make local routes longer. and insecurity can deter
+East monitoring data does not suggest the LTN has had a negative impact on ASB and crime, however perception of safety and insecurity can deterpeople from using In London, women are less represented than men in cycling, and lack of safe cycle infrastructure disproportionally impacts women, attributable in part to a more risk averse attitude to mixing with traffic.
+Reduced traffic and new cycle infrastructure will benefit and empower more women to cycle. active travel modes.
+The council will investigate improving the public realm in Negative: ways which could deter the potential for crime, Some women might feel less safe at night walking than driving, and the LTN restrictions might make local routes longer. and to make areas feel subjectively safer.
+These public realm improvements could include improving sightlines for people walking and introducing new or improved public lighting.
+In addition the council is committed to work with its Community Safety Team and the